therealyhn/pokiphotogallery/README.md

 - Clicking a photo opens it in a fullscreen **modal**.
 - Includes **edit**, **delete**, and **download** options — all password-protected.
-- Smooth transitions and focus lock to prevent background scrolling.

 ### ☁️ Image Upload System